 Your parents are aging and seem to be doing okay living at home so far.
 However, most adult children begin to worry if their elderly parents can or should live alone.
 In addition, as parents age, physical and mental decline is common.
-Get the answers you need to help determine if your elderly mother or father can stay home or if you need to consider other options to make an informed and safe decision about your loved one.
+Get the answers you need to help determine if your elderly mother or father (or other elderly person in your life) can stay home or if you need to consider other options to make an informed and safe decision about your loved one.

 Not all elderly parents need daily care as they can manage their life well despite their age.
 If your mom has not shown signs of physical or mental deterioration that puts her in harm’s way, then staying home might be the right option.
 However, mom will still need more frequent check-ins.